z5259552/infs2605/README.md

 ## What is this?
 This is a starter kit for INFS2605 students.
 It will set you up to develop JavaFX applications on the Java 11 platform using NetBeans 12, OpenJDK 11 and OpenJFX 11.

 UNSW students taking INFS2605 should feel free to base their program off this codebase.
+This codebase is licensed under the MIT License.
+For more information please see [LICENSE](LICENSE).

 ## System Requirements
 For macOS: